odys-z/antson/README.md

 the application business data defined in java type, then send packages back and forth with the help of Antson API, consuming the data object like normal Java objects, and only take care of it's business processing.

-# Why no Stream Mode?
+# Why no stream mode?

 Antson provid only output stream writing API, for serializing into json string.
 No input stream mode is supported.